Reinhard Marx: Church reform

 Marx has taught that Catholic doctrine remains the same, but the church's understanding of it changes over time.
 He has said that theology and doctrine are not the same, and that theology can change, but doctrine can't.
 He has said that "truth does not change but we gain greater understanding of the truth as we grow...
 We don't own the truth, the truth owns us, since it is a person we encounter, not something we possess."

 While at the 2015 Synod of the family, he contrasted Pope Pius XI's encyclical Casti connubii and Pope John Paul II's Apostolic Exhortation 'Familiaris Consortio' as evidence of the church's living tradition.

 In relation to the 2001 Congregation for Divine Worship's document Liturgiam Authenticam, which called for literal translations of the Latin into the vernacular, Marx commented that it was too 'narrow in view' and a 'dead end'.

 In June 2017, Marx called for the global church to admit more women into top leadership positions.
 He said: "And that is why I want to emphasize that positions of responsibility and executive positions in the Church that are open to lay people must be shared by both men and women."

 In 2018, Marx and a majority of other German bishops supported a proposal to allow Protestant spouses of German Catholics to receive the Eucharist at Mass.
 However, a minority of German bishops opposed this proposal and appealed to the Vatican for clarification of the issue.
 Archbishop Luis Ladaria, representing Pope Francis, issued a statement in June 2018 that temporarily rejected the German proposal on several grounds, including that it was an issue for the wider church as a whole to consider.

 In September 2019, Marx gave his support to the idea of having married priests within certain regions and under certain conditions.

+In 2019, Filippo Iannone, who at the time served as President of the Pontifical Council for Legislative Texts within the Vatican Curia, wrote to Cardinal Marx warning him that the German Synod's path to discuss things like priestly celibacy, female ordination, and the separation of powers could not be decided by a local church, but could only be decided at the level of the universal church.